archiewald/football-stats-reactjs/README.md

 # football-stats-reactjs
-Gets data from open json api with football stats and present it in some nice responsive tables.
+Gets data from open json api with football stats and present it in tables.